Halton Region

 Every full inspection includes thermal imaging and drone roof assessment as standard services, which I've found particularly valuable given Oakville's specific conditions.
 The thermal imaging helps identify insulation gaps and moisture issues that are common in our climate, while drone assessment allows me to safely examine the roof conditions on the larger homes that predominate in neighbourhoods like College Park and Clearview.

-All my inspections include same-day reports, which works well with the current market pace where properties are averaging 61.2 days on market.
+All my inspections include same-day reports, which works well with the current market pace where properties are moving at that pace.
 This timeline gives buyers the opportunity to review findings thoroughly and obtain contractor quotes for any issues before making final purchasing decisions.

 The investment in a professional inspection typically represents less than 0.05% of the average home price in Oakville, making it one of the most cost-effective risk management tools available to buyers in our market.
 Given the specific issues I regularly identify—from electrical upgrades to sewer lateral concerns—the inspection often pays for itself many times over by identifying problems before they become the buyer's responsibility.